New inquiry: whiplash terms of reference and call for evidence

-The Transport Committee is today calling for evidence on reducing the number and costs of whiplash claims, following up its recent inquiries into the cost of motor insurance.
+The Transport Committee calls for evidence on reducing the number and costs of whiplash claims, following up its recent inquiries into the cost of motor insurance.

 The Chair of the Committee, Louise Ellman MP, has said:

 "It is vitally important for policymakers to understand the reasons for the very high cost of motor insurance, especially for young drivers, and to take steps to bring that cost down.
 Whiplash claims undoubtedly play a part in driving up the cost of motor insurance, but access to justice for injured people must be preserved.
 We want to hear the arguments on these points and will publish a report in the summer about the best way forward on this difficult issue."

 The Committee intends to hear oral evidence later in the year on the Ministry of Justice consultation paper on this issue, Reducing the number and costs of Whiplash Claims (PDF 489 KB).
 In particular, it would like to receive written evidence on the following points: